michal-franc/dotfiles/unix/mint/README.md

+This is the tutorial on how to convert Mint installation to system with I3WM.

 removing XFCE
 ----------------------------------------------------
 In my case (Mint with cinnamon and XFCE) I did:

-sudo apt-get -f install
+* sudo apt-get -f install
-sudo apt-get clean
+* sudo apt-get clean
-sudo apt-get autoclean
+* sudo apt-get autoclean
-sudo apt-get update
+* sudo apt-get update
 THEN:

 sudo apt-get purge xfce4  # failed